-I am answering the most asked questions about my popular cross-over linen apron and give you a link for a downloadable pattern.
+I am answering the most asked questions about my popular cross-back linen apron and giving you a link for a downloadable pattern.

 So many of you have asked for it so here it is: My full downloadable and printable apron pattern!

 I am so humbled that people are loving my cross-over linen apron so much!
 Every time, someone sends me a picture of their apron they have sewn, I get teary-eyed.